Amazon’s Alexa Is Spreading From Speakers To Screens | Fast Company

 Amazon has never hid the fact that it wants Alexa to be everywhere, and not just on its own devices such as the Echo speaker.
 In mid-2015, the company announced Alexa Voice Service, a set of tools for device makers who want to add the voice-driven assistant to their products.
 And over the last year, some of those third-party devices have started to trickle out.
 Nucleus, which launched in August 2016, was one of them.

 For Amazon’s strategy of ubiquity, an intercom such as Nucleus had an obvious appeal: Customers may buy multiple units and put them in the parts of the house where they spend the most time, increasing the odds that Alexa is within earshot.
-Iver describes the basic video intercom functionality as a “Trojan horse” for connected services, of which Alexa is one.
+Ivers describes the basic video intercom functionality as a “Trojan horse” for connected services, of which Alexa is one.

 “Our average customer is putting 2.3 devices into their home on day one,” he says.
 “As a result, they’re getting placed in these strategically important locations.”

 More importantly, Amazon believes in the concept, having led Nucleus’s $5.6 million Series A funding round.
-The two companies have worked closely together to improve Alexa, Iver says, with Nucleus helping Amazon develop hardware and protocols that could bring more Alexa devices to market.
+The two companies have worked closely together to improve Alexa, Ivers says, with Nucleus helping Amazon develop hardware and protocols that could bring more Alexa devices to market.
 Nucleus is also involved in a program to reduce false detection of the “Alexa” wake word through cloud-based analysis.

-“It’s definitely been the case that this has been a real partnership,” Iver says.
+“It’s definitely been the case that this has been a real partnership,” Ivers says.

 Calling Cards